Simulating the Spread of Infection in Networks with Quantum Computers: Numerical simulation and parameters determination

-The contact pattern is affected by many factors such as geographical distance, environmental conditions like temperature and humidity, and whether people are wearing masks and having hand washing.
-As a demonstration, we only take geographical distance into account and assume the track of the index patient during the incubation period follows an isotropic 2-d Gaussian distribution centred at the patient's house.
-As the infection rate is proportional to the average number of contacts and reaches a maximum between the index patient 0 and the household site 1, we can parameterize the infection rate as
+The contact pattern describes the average number of contacts $\kappa_{ij}$ in the community environment, which is determined by factors such as the population distribution, geographical distance and environmental conditions, like temperature and humidity.
+In the toy model, we consider geographical distance of the community environment provided above, as well as the population distribution and the patient's daily track.
+We assume the population in each community is evenly distributed, and the daily track of the index patient follows an isotropic 2-d Gaussian distribution, which is centered at the patient's house.
+Thus, the average number of contacts in the community environment can be parametrized as

-where $\vec{r}_0$ is the location of the patient's house, and $\sigma$ can be naively regarded as a distance scale of the patient's range of activity.
-The double integration is on the rectangle's area $S_j$ for site $j$, as depicted in figure~\ref{fig:unit-locations}.
-We assume the area of the household site $S_1$ is infinitely small, thus $\Gamma_1=\Gamma_{\mathrm{SAR}}$, where $\Gamma_{\mathrm{SAR}}$ is defined in the previous subsection.
-We use numerical simulations to determine the distance scale in Eq.~(\ref{eq:infection-rate-distance}).
-Such parameterization of the infection rate could be oversimplified.
-A more realistic relationship between the average number of contacts and the infection rate remains to be adopted according to, e.g., detailed sociodemographic data like the one used in \cite{Liu_18}.
-It is out of the scope of this article.
+where $\vec{r}_0$ is the location of the patient's house, and $\sigma$ can be regarded as a distance scale of the patient's range of activity.
+The double integration is on the rectangle's area $S_j$ for node $j$, as shown explicitly in figure~\ref{fig:unit-locations}.
+As the area of the household node $S_1$ is infinitely small, we define $\kappa_{01}=\kappa_{0}$.

-It is worth noting that even if we know the exact value of all the infection rates, we can not predict the evolution of the whole system of all the time.
-Because in more complicated cases, the survival probabilities may not have single-exponential decay behaviour.